 Standing on a City sidewalk, walkway of a City bridge or within a City park while using a hand-held camera and not otherwise asserting exclusive use of City property is NOT an activity that requires a permit.
 Learn more here.

-All permits for filming and photography must go through The Mayor’s Office of Media and Entertainment (MOME).
+All permits for filming and photography must go through the Mayor’s Office of Media and Entertainment (MOME).
 Apply for a MOME Film Permit here.

 • We are a proud partner of GrowNYC, which runs the Greenmarket at Union Square Park.
 If you're interested in participating, please follow the guidelines set by GrowNYC.